-overlap(other)
+overlap (self, other)

-Overlap between two state vectors.
+Overlap between two state vectors or two operators.

 Gives the overlap (inner product) between the current bra or ket Qobj and and another bra or ket Qobj.
+It gives the Hilbert-Schmidt overlap when one of the Qobj is an operator/density matrix.

-other [qobj] Quantum object for a state vector of type 'ket' or 'bra'.
+other [qutip.Qobj] Quantum object for a state vector of type 'ket', 'bra' or density matrix.